In the face of artificial intelligence, BPO workers take up the challenge to level up their skills to remain relevant.

 Impact of Artificial Intelligence in the Philippine BPO Industry

 The effect of Artificial Intelligence on BPO jobs has been making a buzz in the sector for the past months.
 Some BPO workers were plagued with the thought of losing their jobs because of automation.
-Information Technology Business Process Association of the Philippines (IBPAP) President Rey Untal said that there will be 43, 000 low skill BPO workers that will lose their jobs from 2016 to 2022 because of Artificial Intelligence.
+The Information Technology Business Process Association of the Philippines (IBPAP) President Rey Untal said that there will be 43, 000 low skill BPO workers who will lose their jobs from 2016 to 2022 because of Artificial Intelligence.

 BPO workers need to re-skill and up-skill